pauytrh2/pauyshot/README.md

 2. Open your terminal

-3. Move to your downloads folder (e.g.
+3. Move to your downloads folder

         cd ~/Downloads

-    )

 4. Run